(If you have an existing DHCP server (CENTOs) and you can configure that use this )

 Ingredients

-We need the following packages to perform our remote installation:- dnsmasq
+We need the following packages to perform our remote installation:

 Setting up dnsmasq

-and note down the IP Address of this server (highlighted in red), and the interface name (highlighted in blue)
+Run ip addr and note down the IP Address of this server (highlighted in red), and the interface name (highlighted in blue) ip addr shows you basic information about your network interfaces

 mv /etc/dnsmasq.conf /etc/dnsmasq.conf.backup

-and add the following lines – make sure to edit the parameters to meet your network:interface=
+Edit /etc/dnsmasq.conf and add the following lines – make sure to edit the parameters to meet your network:

 Set up Syslinux